Top Ten Tips Disclaimer

 If the address shown for your company is incorrect, or if you want subsequent rulings and hearing notices sent to a different address, note that fact and the address change in the space provided on the back of the form.

-If you are on the final day due to late receipt or mishandling of the notice in your office, immediately submit a simple written response such as "we protest - more information will follow later."
+If you are on the final day due to late receipt or mishandling of the notice in your office, immediately submit a written response with as much detail as possible.
 That will preserve your appeal rights.

 Notice that there is a fax number given on the front of the form for the local office where the claim is being handled.
 You can fax your response to the office if you wish and call to verify receipt.
 You may also respond by telephone or use TWC's new Internet claim response site at http://www.texasworkforce.org/ui/er.html.